Nikolov-A/Nikolov-A/README.md

 * :bus: [Barcelona Public Transport](https://github.com/Nikolov-A/Project-Week-2-Barcelona): This project analyzes the accessibility and density of public transportation in Barcelona.
 The main focus is on the number of bus, metro, and/or taxi stops in certain areas.

-* :1234: [Guess the secret number](https://github.com/Nikolov-A/Project-Week-1-Build-Your-Own-Game): Simple python game aimed to guess a number that has been randomly selected.
+* :question: [Guess the secret number](https://github.com/Nikolov-A/Project-Week-1-Build-Your-Own-Game): Simple python game aimed to guess a number that has been randomly selected.